 Audra M. Byrd

-Audra has an active commercial and business torts litigation practice.
-Initially, to gain as much courtroom experience as possible, Audra worked with insurance companies, defending personal injury and premises liability claims.
+Audra has an active litigation practice.
+To gain as much courtroom experience as possible, Audra began her career working almost exclusively with insurance companies, defending personal injury and premises liability claims.
 Over time, her practice evolved, and today, her litigation clients are large corporations, small businesses and individuals.
-While still exploring all facets of litigation, she focuses primarily on business disputes and probate litigation.
+While still exploring all facets of litigation, she focuses primarily on business disputes and insurance litigation.

 In her commercial litigation practice, Audra has learned that there is no such thing as a “typical” case, and she has worked on matters ranging from shareholder oppression to business defamation and civil conspiracy.
 She routinely assists her corporate clients with debt collection and contract disputes.